silphid/factotum/cli/README.md

 # Commands

-- factotum use [context or "none"]
+- factotum use [context or "base" or "none"]
   - validates context
   - saves context in `~/.factotum/state.yaml`
-  - omitting context prompts for context from list of available contexts + "none"
+  - omitting context prompts for context from list of available contexts + "base" + "none"
-- factotum start [context or "none"]
+- factotum start [context or "base"]
   - omitting context uses current context or prompts for context
   - reads `~/.factotum/state.yaml`
   - if no version set yet, does a `factotum upgrade`
   - merges env vars and volume mounts from `shared.yaml` and `user.yaml`
   - keep only volume mounts that exist locally
   - starts docker container
-- factotum stop [context or "all"]
+- factotum stop [context or "base" or "none" or "all"]
   - omitting context prompts for context
 - factotum list
   - contexts